ClaimingCookie5/Bank-Tech-Test/README.md

 ````
 As a customer
-So I my account has money in it
+So my account has money in it
 I would like to deposit money into my bank account

 As a bank customer